-We’re using the keyword research tool found in the Ahrefs suite to look at monthly keyword volumes for the popular VPN brands.
+For this part, we’re using the Ahrefs keyword research tool to look at monthly keyword volumes for popular VPN brands.

-The analysis will look at 3 terms for each brand:
+We’ll look at 3 search terms for each brand:

-- a commonly misspelled or spaced variation (such as “express vpn”) or shortened (such as “hma” or “pia”)
+- Commonly misspelled or spaced variation (“nord vpn” or shortened, such as “hma” or “pia”)

-- a higher-intent keyword, usually the brand name plus “review” (such as “expressvpn review”)
+- Higher-intent keyword, usually the brand name plus “review” (“nordvpn review” or “surfshark vpn”)

-We’ll look at the global search volume as well as the US search volume for each term.
+Then, we’ll combine the global and the US search volume for each search term.

-Therefore, if there are 1,000 monthly searches for “pizza with pineapple,” we can assume that there are about 1,000 people who make very bad decisions every month.
+So if there are 1,000 monthly searches for “pizza with pineapple,” we can assume that there are about 1,000 people who make very bad gastronomic decisions.

-With this information, we can then say that if a VPN brand has the most searches per month, then they have the most people searching for them per month, which means they are the most popular VPN by search engine.
+With this information, we can then say that if a VPN brand has the most searches per month, then it has the most people searching for it, which means they are the most popular VPN by branded searches.